Because-ai/because.ai-backend/README.md

 }
 ```

-The pipeline reads this to know how to aggregate the metric, how to slice it, and which direction is healthy. `goodDirection` is why a rising discount renders as a problem and rising profit does not — the sign of the change and the judgement about the change are separate things.
+The pipeline reads this to know how to aggregate the metric, how to slice it, and which direction is healthy. `goodDirection` is why a rising discount renders as a problem and rising profit does not.
+The sign of the change and the judgement about the change are separate things.

 Adding a metric is adding a config entry.
 It does not mean editing pipeline code.

-### 02 — Checks it is real
+### 02. Checks it is real

 Two gates, both deterministic.